TONG-H

 high order component

-• HOC is a function, accepts a component and other arguments, return a new component which should keep similar interface with the original one.
+• HOC is a function, that accepts a component and other arguments, and returns a new component that should maintain a similar interface with the original one.

-• HOC’s name begins with with, like withButton
+• HOC’s name begins with with, such as withButton

 1